 Published on June 1, 2021 by Morgan Black

-Prior to being appointed to her full-time role on the faculty, Bonds was a partner at Jones Walker LLP and served as an adjunct professor at Cumberland School of Law.
+Prior to being appointed to her full-time role on the faculty, Davey was a partner at Jones Walker LLP and served as an adjunct professor at Cumberland School of Law.

-Originally from Jacksonville, Alabama, Bonds received her bachelor’s degree from Jacksonville State University and her law degree from the University of Alabama School of Law.
+Originally from Jacksonville, Alabama, Davey received her bachelor’s degree from Jacksonville State University and her law degree from the University of Alabama School of Law.

 “I am excited that Emily is joining us this year,” said Dean Corky Strickland.
 “She has an impeccable reputation as a great lawyer, and her relationships in the bar will be a huge benefit as we grow our externship program.
 Having worked with her in our Negotiation Workshop several years ago, I also know that she has a gift for conveying to law students the wisdom of her experience.”